brainstormforce/wp-spectra/README.md

 * Fix: Tabs block - Aria mismatch issue on the lighthouse.
 * Fix: Image block - Negative margin is not working inside container.
 * Fix: Responsive condition does not save when we use the Legacy Widget.
-* Fix: Butttons - Validation errors when we add `Add "nofollow" to link`
+* Fix: Buttons - Validation errors when we add `Add "nofollow" to link`

 ### 2.0.14 - TUESDAY, 08th NOVEMBER 2022 ###
 * Improvement: Compatibility with WordPress 6.1.